 Above: Project lead, Will, and Jack working on the flume component of the hydraulics lab

-In July of 2012, EWB-ASU and community members implemented a rain water catchment facility that catches and stores approximately 76,000L of water from rooftop gutters at the local teacher’s college, which is considered a central hub on the community.
+In July of 2012, EWB-ASU and community members implemented a rainwater catchment facility that catches and stores approximately 76,000L of water from rooftop gutters at the local teacher’s college, which is considered a central hub of the community.
 Although the majority of the design utilized familiar technology to the community, we helped teach new, reliable, and sustainable construction methods, including concrete mixing and roof design.

 In July of 2013, EWB-ASU and community members installed a reinforced concrete spillway onto a pre-existing surface dam that had breached due to erosional head cuts.
 EWB-ASU anticipates that the dam will hold 2.6 million liters of water for the community throughout the year once full.

 In 2014, the Kenya trip was devoted to the education of the Bondo-Rarieda community through a hydraulics lab.
-The hydraulics lab is a tool used to see and understand the flow the flow of water.
+A hydraulics lab is a tool used to see and understand the flow of water.
 The lab we plan to build consists of two main components.
-The first is a piping network that has multiple different diameter pipes along with different types of connections.
+The first is a piping network that has multiple different-diameter pipes along with different types of connections.
 This piping network will allow students to see the effects of pipe size and material on water flow.
-The other component is a flume which is used to showcase a hydraulic jump with is essentially a jump from a low to high velocity water flow.
+The other component is a flume which is used to showcase a hydraulic jump with is essentially a jump from a low to high-velocity water flow.
 Together both these components will provide the Kenyan local university with a way to put their technical knowledge to the test and gain practical knowledge.